This box contains instructions on how to use the website to the right.

 You can use PsycInfo to locate other types of articles including meta-analyses, literature reviews, and more.

 A meta-analysis is the statistical analysis of results from numerous independent studies within the same subject.

 Researchers can convert a range of study results into data points, and use them to show patterns or phenomenon.

 This will give you a list of meta analyses written on eyewitness identification.

-A Literature review is a summary and synthesis of published studies in a specific research area, providing new interpretation of material or tracing history and progression of the field.
-A literature review can be on its own or will be present in academic research papers, and are good for getting an overview of a topic as well as establishing credibility for an author of a research paper including a literature review.
+A literature review is a summary and synthesis of published studies in a specific research area, providing new interpretation of material or tracing history and progression of the field.

-This will give you a list of literature reviews that have been conducted on the topic of eyewitness identification.
+This will give you a list of literature reviews written on eyewitness identification.

 What is a meta-analysis?

 You will need to conduct a search in PsycINFO to answer the following question.